Nikronic/visaland-visa-form-utility/sample/xml/readme.md

 # How to read XML files
 This readme contains the keywords, variables, IDs, etc used to describe different fields in the XFA format used by Adobe in PDF files

+## General Warning
+1. The VSCode extension I used to view and format the XML code has bug and removed the trailing ">" parts for all tags.
+Also, it added "=" for no reason to start of tags.
+2.

 ## 5257e-9.xml
 - starting line: 1215
 - ServiceIn: 01 = Eng